-SHADAC's State Health Compare provides summary tabulations of ACS estimates from 2008 to present for select measures.
+SHADAC's State Health Compare provides summary tabulations of ACS estimates from 2008 to the present for select measures.
 State Health Compare is a user-friendly tool for obtaining state-level estimates related to health and healthcare.
-(PLUG DATA DOWNLOADABLE AND CHARTS)

 Microdata are available using the Public Use Microdata Sample (PUMS) or the full file.
 The PUMS, which are available directly through the Census Bureau or from a few third party data access sites, include a sample of the full ACS (about 67% of records).
 SHADAC recommends accessing public use microdata from the Integrated Public Use Microdata Series (IPUMS).

 Comprehensive documentation on the ACS is available at the Census Bureau's ACS web page.
-SHADAC has a variety of new resources related to the measurement of health insurance coverage in particular.
+SHADAC also has a variety of annually-updated resources related to the measurement of health insurance coverage that can be found here.

 Please sign up for our mailing list to be notified about future annual data release data and products.